President Obama: I Could Have Beaten Donald Trump

-He still believes in "hope and change"
+He still believes in "hope and change"+ READ ARTICLE

 Despite the twists and turns of the 2016 election, and the punishing defeat for his Democratic Party at the hands of Donald Trump, President Obama thinks he could have won a third term if he had run.